crisp-coder/blackjack/README.md

 # Blackjack
-This is a blackjack game written in c++.
+This is a blackjack game written in c++ for the linux terminal.
 It is currently playable from the command line only.
 It was made as a personal project for boot.dev